RTEMS/rtems-docs/cpu-supplement/aarch64.rst

 variant.
 All AArch64 CPU variants support a built-in MMU for which basic initialization for a flat memory model is handled.

+Note that memcpy() and memset() must not be used on device memory as those functions are hand-optimized and will take advantage of unaligned accesses.
+*As per ARM*(https://developer.arm.com/documentation/ka004708/latest), unaligned accesses are not permitted for device memory.

 Interrupt Processing
 ====================